CloudCannon/rcc/README.md

   },
 });
 ```

-MDX allows you to use components throughout your markdown content, to allow for more complex things than traditional markdown syntax can represent.
-Bookshop handles the import of all Bookshop components into each file, to allow for any configured [snippets](https://cloudcannon.com/documentation/articles/snippets-using-mdx-components/) to be added to the page.
+MDX allows you to use components throughout your markdown content, to allow for more complex things than traditional markdown syntax could represent.
+Bookshop handles the import of any Bookshop components into each file, to allow for any [snippets](https://cloudcannon.com/documentation/articles/snippets-using-mdx-components/) to be added to the page.
+CloudCannon configuration then defines which snippets an editor can see and their editing experience for editing, or adding them to the page.

 A rehype plugin has been provided to automatically tag block level markdown elements for translation.
 A handler has been added so that our plugin's AST parser knows what to do with any JSX elements it comes across in our mdx content.